Narborough Hall

-The property was first listed in 1952 and the following years saw a sad decline, culminating in a threat to demolish the house in the early 1970s.
+The property was first listed in 1952, but the following years saw a sad decline and culminated in a threat to demolish the house in the early 1970s.
 When the current owners Paul and Wendy Broadley bought it in 1976 it was a dilapidated wreck.
-Years of extensive renovation followed, much of the work undertaken by Paul himself, and the Hall was brought back to its former glory.
+Years of extensive renovation followed, much of the work being undertaken by Paul himself, and the Hall was brought back to its former glory.

-To help the funding of this considerable undertaking and the maintenance of the house, the Broadleys opened the front rooms of the house as a shop in 1992.
+To help the funding of the considerable undertaking and the maintenance of the house, the Broadleys opened the front rooms of the house as a shop in 1992.
 Now run by Paul and Wendy’s daughter and son-in-law Sophie and Simon, the shop has grown in size and now occupies five rooms on the ground floor.